Pressed-Solutions/IT-ROI-dev/notes.md

         - `.wpFUP li { display: block !important; }`
         - `.wpFUP li:first-child { padding-top: 5px; }`
  - [Frontier Post](https://downloads.wordpress.org/plugin/frontier-post.2.6.1.zip) 2.6.1: no hacks; no visible issues after upgrade.
 Not active on production site and only [one draft](http://dev.itroisolutions.com/my-posts/) created on dev site; can remove?
  - Google Authenticator 0.47: no hacks; up-to-date.
-Not required, so why installed?
+Not required to log in, so why installed?
 Can remove?
  - [Hubspot](https://downloads.wordpress.org/plugin/hubspot.zip) 1.9.4: no hacks; no visible issues after upgrade
     - Deactivate and reactivate to get rid of error shown on all admin pages
  - [iframe](https://downloads.wordpress.org/plugin/iframe.2.9.zip) 2.9: no hacks; no visible issues after upgrade.
-Apparently not used in any posts; can remove?
+Apparently not used in any posts, so disabled on dev; can remove?
  - [Image Widget](https://downloads.wordpress.org/plugin/image-widget.4.1.zip) 4.1: no hacks; no visible issues after upgrade.
 Only used on [this page](http://dev.itroisolutions.com/overview/); can remove after rebuilding the page responsively?
  - Insert PHP 1.2: no hacks; up-to-date.
-Apparently not used; can remove?
+Apparently not used, so disabled on dev; can remove?
  - KNR Author List 2.0.4: hacked (commit 8a3afc06b8) to show position and change URL; needs to be built into responsive page or use Author Avatar widget
  - [Login Lockdown](https://downloads.wordpress.org/plugin/login-lockdown.v1.6.1.zip) 1.5: hacked to keep record of logins with no username and disable the credit line; update adds same features
     - After update, set **Show Credit Line** to false in [settings](https://itroisolutions.com/wp-admin/options-general.php?page=loginlockdown.php)